Pavle Paja Jovanović: Biography

 The public and many art critics directed their attention to the young painter, and in 1883 he signed a contract with the "French" gallery in London.
 He continued his travelling through Caucasus, Morocco, Egypt, Greece, Turkey, Italy, and Spain.
 A great number of sketches, notes, and studies, along with the collected objects from the life of the common people, will find their place in his famous genre-compositions, such as: Fencing, Decorating of the Bride, and Cockfighting.
 Some of Jovanović's most remarkable praises were gathered at two of his greatest exhibitions: Millennium exhibition in Budapest in 1896, where he prepared Migration of the Serbs for entry, but the Vršac triptych was sent instead, and the World Exhibition in Paris in 1900, for which he had painted a great historical composition The Proclamation of Dušan's Law Codex.

 As of 1888, he was proclaimed a member of the Serbian Royal Academy.
 He was tasked with painting monumental, historical compositions.
 After 1905 he devoted himself exclusively to painting the portraits in the style of academic realism for the rich clientele, and he became very famous thanks to them.
 Some of the most famous include those of Painter Simington, Mihajlo Pupin, Đorđe Jovanović, King Alexander I of Yugoslavia and others.
 He painted the portraits of his longtime model and wife, Muni with special care.

 Painting women for Paja Jovanović always meant painting beauty.
-He simply did not want to see them ugly and old.
 Even when it was about not so beautiful women, he always tried to find the beauty in them.
 Many art critics reproached him for this, and sent fierce and even caustic criticisms, but he remained true to himself and his wisdom in life: "Skill is to find beauty."